Linuxfabrik/monitoring-plugins/check-plugins/mysql-logfile/README.md

                         because a command-line argument is visible to every user on the host.
 Example:
                         `--proxy=http://proxy.example.com:3128`.
-  --per-source          Judge a rate by the busiest single source address
-                        rather than by everything that arrived.
-A handful of failures from one address within the window is somebody working on this host; the same number spread over as many addresses is the background of an open network going past, and only the first is worth reporting.
-Lines that name no source are counted together as one, so a burst of those still reports.
-                        Default: True
-  --port PORT           MySQL/MariaDB port number.
-Default: 3306 --server-log SERVER_LOG
+  --server-log SERVER_LOG
                         Log source to read from.
 Accepts a file path, `docker:CONTAINER`, `podman:CONTAINER`,